silvao74/jboss-portal/README.md

 ## Volume

 Include the artifact to be deployed to the volume mapped to the /opt/jboss/server/default/deploy folder.
 Example: war, ear, config xml files etc

+## JBoss-Portal

+The structure of JBoss-Portal-2.7.2 is in the src folder